JS1820/IIPP-Internship/README.md

    - Choose one honeypot for implementation in the Tpot CE Honeypot.
    - Further refinement of selected actions for implementation.

-3. **Month 3: Implement 4 Activities**
+3. **Month 3: Choose and Implement any 4 Activities**
    - Implement the chosen SSH honeypot within the Tpot CE Honeypot.
    - Develop and execute the Lures activity by configuring the honeypot to create deceptive pathways.
    - Implement the proactive defense mechanism for the Baseline activity using Python code.
    - Set up a postfix email server for the Email Manipulation activity and integrate Suricata rules.
    - Achieve Attack Vector Migration by isolating and analyzing potential malicious email attachments.

-## Monthly Work Breakdown
+## Monthly Work Breakdown (Structured as Directories)

 ### Month 1: MITRE Engage Study and Honeypot Exposure

 - **MITRE Engage Study**
   - Detailed analysis of specific actions under the 'Affect' goal.
-  - Documentation of selected 'Affect' goal actions for future implementation.
+  - Documentation of 'Affect' goal actions for future implementation.

-### Month 2: Study SSH Honeypots and Choose Implementation
+### Month 2: Study SSH Honeypots and Choose One for the Implementation

 - **SSH Honeypot Study**
-  - In-depth study of various SSH honeypots, considering features, community support, and suitability for integration with Tpot CE Honeypot.
+  - In-depth study of various SSH honeypots, considering features, community support, and suitability.
   - Selection of one SSH honeypot for further implementation.

-- **Action Refinement**
+- **Selecting Actions for 'Affect' goal of MITRE Engage**
-  - Further refinement of selected actions based on the chosen SSH honeypot's capabilities.
+  - Selection of actions based on the chosen SSH honeypot's capabilities.

-### Month 3: Implement 4 Activities from Affect goal
+### Month 3: Implement 4 Activities from 'Affect' goal

-- **Honeypot Implementation**
-  - Integration of the chosen SSH honeypot within the Tpot CE Honeypot environment.

 - **Lures Activity**
   - Configuration of the chosen honeypot to simulate an attacker's traversal through deceptive pathways.